 My fifth Yōko Ogawa read is one of my favourites and I can’t wait for more of her work to be translated.
 I really enjoyed “The Memory Police” and its unique look at how memories are an important part of our identity – 5 stars.

 Dead Guiltyby Michelle Davies Publication date: July 11th 2019Publisher: Macmillan Pages: 393 It’s my stop on the “Dead Guilty” blog tour!
 Thanks very much to Anne Cater at Random Things Blog Tours and author Michelle Davies who have kindly provided me with a copy of this book in exchange for my honest review.
-If you’d like to learn … Continue reading Blog Tour: Dead Guilty by Michelle Davies
+If you’d like to learn… Read More Blog Tour: Dead Guilty by Michelle Davies

-An emotional and heavy read, Chris Cleave's "Incendiary" looks at the aftermath of a terrorist attack and how grief, guilt and loss can affect a person.
-I didn't love it as much as "Little Bee" but it's still 4 stars from me.
+An emotional and heavy read, Chris Cleave’s “Incendiary” looks at the aftermath of a terrorist attack and how grief, guilt and loss can affect a person.
+I didn’t love it as much as “Little Bee” but it’s still 4 stars from me.… Read More Book Review: Incendiary by Chris Cleave